andrenaharu/cure-script/config/docs/en/original.md

 If the pictures don’t want to load, just wait for some time and they should load eventually.
 Let me know if you see white lines or glitching while scrolling (especially in the later half of the document) as I switched to the pageless mode which seems more fitting for a document this huge.
 After some testing, it seems to be due to a bloated browser (when you use lots of extensions like I do, and keep all your Cache/Cookies always etc.) so you can try letting it load a bit or simply clear your Cache/browser (it will sign you off), or you may have an unstable Internet connection or such.

 [**Yomitan**](https://github.com/themoeway/yomitan) by [**TheMoeWay**](https://learnjapanese.moe/) works for Google Docs, so use it; or you can use [**10ten/Rikaichamp**](https://chrome.google.com/webstore/detail/10ten-japanese-reader-rik/pnmaklegiibbioifkmfkgpfnmdehdfan) (or both).
 Since [Yomichan ended development](https://foosoft.net/posts/sunsetting-the-yomichan-project/), it will likely become incompatible in the future and Yomitan continues its legacy now.
 RIP Legend.

-Another continuation is [**Yomibaba**](https://github.com/forsakeninfinity/yomibaba), if anything happens to Yomitan.
-However, Yomitan cannot scan differently modified text, e.g. 歩く / 歩く / 歩く (く is italic) so scanning both will result in Yomitan not being able to scan both at once… I do not know why this is, if you know please PM me… however, 10ten/Rikaichamp is completely fine with scanning this, so use that one then.
+However, Yomitan cannot scan differently modified text, e.g. **歩**く / 歩く / 歩*く* (く is italic) so scanning both will result in Yomitan not being able to scan both at once… I do not know why this is, if you know please PM me… however, 10ten/Rikaichamp is completely fine with scanning this, so use that one then.

 :::